webix-hub/docs/data/api/refs/dataloader.md

 {{api
 - api/link/dataloader_data_config.md - an inline dataset that data to the component will be load from.
-- api/link/dataloader_datafeed_config.md - the url that the component will use to reload data during binding
+- api/link/dataloader_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/dataloader_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)
 - api/link/dataloader_datatype_config.md - the type of loaded data
 - api/dataloader_ready_config.md - a handler that is called just after the page has been completely parsed
 - api/dataloader_removemissed_config.md - defines how to treat items in case of reloading
-- api/dataloader_save_config.md - defines urls for datasaving
+- api/dataloader_save_config.md - defines URLs for data saving
 - api/dataloader_scheme_config.md - defines schemes for data processing
-- api/link/dataloader_url_config.md - the url the component will use to load data after its initialization }}
+- api/link/dataloader_url_config.md - the URL the component will use to load data after its initialization }}